linuxpostingxyz/website/README.md

 ## About

-Set up your environment by running:
+Set up your environment by installing `ruby` and running...

 ```bash
 cd website/
 bundle install
 ```

-While in the `website` subdirectory, run the site with:
+While in the `website` subdirectory, run the site with...

 ```bash
 bundle exec jekyll serve